3. Complete the Aptitude Assessment Test

 The aptitude test is timed and allows 1 hour for completion.
 It has a high correlation with being able to cope with the rigorous pace of our program.

 Applicants who score a 16 on the aptitude test will be able to enroll and pay the registration fee.
-It is recommended that these students complete the Introduction to Web Development course if they have not already done so, but it is NOT required.
+All applicants will also need to complete the Introduction to Web Development course if they have not already done so.

-Applicants who score below a 16 on the apt test will be required to take Introduction To Web Development and pass an audition to be accepted.
+Applicants who score below a 16 on the aptitude test will be required to pass an audition in addition to taking Introduction To Web Development to be accepted.

 About the audition: